stevensouza/camel/README.md

-# camel
+# Apache Camel
 experiments with apache camel and related technologies.
-Below is a brief explanation of the programs.
+Below is a brief description of the programs.

 ## Running programs
 * To run the programs in any of the directories:  mvn spring-boot:run